Idealgewicht beim Hund – Warum es so wichtig ist und wie du es erkennst

 📌 Characteristics of a dog with ideal weight:

-📌 Characteristics of a thin dog:
+📌 Characteristics of an underweight dog:

-❌ Ribs, spine or hip bones are clearly visible.
+❌ Ribs, spine, or hip bones are clearly visible.

-❌ No fat reserves, muscles appear weak.
+❌ No fat reserves present, musculature appears weak.

 📌 Characteristics of an overweight dog: